BernieTelalovic/pair_multiplication/README.md

     print(statement)
 ```

+    Nc=3: Correct!
     Nc=4: Correct!
     Nc=5: Correct!
-    Nc=6: Correct!

 ## Coming soon:

- - ordering elements in the direct sum in a readable way (better than this)
+ - ~ordering elements in the direct sum in a readable way~
- - algorithm speed-up for higher numbers of boxes
+ - ~algorithm speed-up for higher numbers of boxes~
  - better handling of diagram multiplicities
  - better documentation and testing
  - more Latexing functions!